Reynault/ACL_2019_Zelpop/README.md

 ## Running the game

+> [!WARNING]
+> The game can only be executed with a version of Java of 10 at least.

 An ant build file is given in the repository at the root of the project.
 It builds and create a jar automatically, if you want to use it, please execute the following command: